Avalanche (Bring Me the Horizon song): Music video

 The music video for "Avalanche" was released on 23 June 2016.
 Directed by Tom Sykes, brother of the band's vocalist Oliver, it features footage of the band performing live at various shows throughout early 2016, including the landmark show at the Royal Albert Hall in April.
 Loudwire's Chad Childers outlined that the video "features a mix of day and night shots, with the evening performances giving viewers a glimpse of the light wall that typically backs the band onstage.
 You also see the full-on energy and vibe of a Bring Me the Horizon show, complete with a crowd separating and staging a wall of death".
 Speaking about the video, director Sykes described the production process as "a lot of work but extremely rewarding", adding that the brothers had subsequently set up a company called Fun Blood in order to work together on more projects in the future.
-"Avalanche" is the only song by the band to have its music video age restricted on YouTube.